-L’il Aussie Prems Foundation Inc. (LAPF) is Australia’s largest online support community and forum for families of prematurely born children and sick newborns.
-We are a voluntary not-for-profit organisation set up to provide online support, raise awareness, bring parents together who have travelled a similar path whilst encouraging families to share their personal and unique journey through our website.
-No matter where families are located geographically, our website and support services are assessable 24 hours a day, 7 days a week.
+We are a registered charity solely run by volunteers and host Australia’s largest online community forum.
+For many years, our website and forum have helped to connect parents together who have travelled a similar path whilst encouraging families to share their personal and unique journey through our website.
+No matter where families are located geographically, our website and support services are accessible 24 hours a day, 7 days a week.

 L’il Aussie Prems Foundation is a member group of the National Premmie Foundation and continues to work in collaboration with other premmie support groups in Australia.

 To provide ongoing emotional and practical support to families who have a child that spent time in a hospital NICU/SCN unit

-Provide an informative website and quarterly e-newsletter
+Provide an informative website and monthly e-newsletter

-• To provide a safe and supportive online community for families to seek comfort and support when sharing their child’s milestones and achievements whilst in hospital and beyond
+To provide a safe and supportive online community for families to seek comfort and support when sharing their child’s milestones and achievements whilst in hospital and beyond

-• To co-ordinate the “Wear Green for Premmies Day” campaign held annually in April each year to raise awareness and celebrate all children born too soon
+To coordinate the “Wear Green for Premmies Day” campaign held annually in April each year to raise awareness and celebrate all children born too soon

-• To co-ordinate the “Premmie Hero Awards” campaign held annually to raise the profile of volunteers within the premature birth community
+To coordinate the “Premmie Hero Awards” campaign held annually to raise the profile of volunteers within the premature birth community

-To promote and encourage families to partake in research which will hopefully one day result in a reduction in the number of premature babies and improve their long term health and survival rates
+To promote and encourage families to partake in research which will hopefully one day result in a reduction in the number of premature babies and improve their long-term health and survival rates

 To celebrate World Prematurity Day on the 17th November each year